Wondering if your broken Apple product qualifies for a free repair, or is part of a replacement programme? You've come to the right place.

 Do note, however (as is addressed in the linked article), that after the repair programme had been running for a little over two years Apple announced that it was reducing the range of models covered.
 The early-2011 and late-2011 MacBook Pros, in both 15-inch and 17-inch screen sizes, are no longer eligible; the programme now covers the mid-2012 and early-2013 15-inch Pros only.

 If you bought a MacBook Air model between June 2012 or June 2013 - or own a used model originally purchased between those dates - then manufacturing issues might mean the flash storage could prematurely fail.

 This affects only models with 64 or 128GB of storage, and you'll know if your MacBook Air is affected because the typical issues surrounding failed or failing disk storage will begin to appear - perhaps your Mac will refuse to boot past the Apple logo, for example, or perhaps file corruption occurs regularly.

 Apple identified the issue way back in October 2013 and stated the free-of-charge recall program would apply for only three years after the date of purchase.
-That should mean the recall expired last year.
-However, the recall's information page is still up at Apple.com, and Apple still lists it on its recall summary page.
-Within the recall description Apple states they will "continue to evaluate service data and will provide further updates to this program as needed."
+Unfortunately the recall has now expired.

 What to do if you're affected